Ian722/IP-wk4/README.md

 Marco's Pizza is an online website where customers can order pizza and also get delivery.

 SETUP.
-Clone the repository to your local computer.
+-Clone the repository to your local computer.

-Open the project folder
+-Open the project folder

-Open project folder using Atom Editor or Microsoft Visual Studio.
+-Open project folder using Atom Editor or Microsoft Visual Studio.

 Technologies Used:
 HTML